Ichaelus/Github-Classifier/Application/README.md

 4. nltk
 5. selenium
 6. gensim
+7. demjson
+8. theano

 ## Other

 * (Microsoft Visual C++ Compiler for Python 2.7)[https://www.microsoft.com/en-us/download/details.aspx?id=44266]
 * (64bit g++ compiler)[http://deeplearning.net/software/theano/install_windows.html#gcc]
+* Keras has to be configured to use theano (instead of tensorflow).
+In Unix systems, this can be changed at ~/.keras/keras.json.

+## VirtualBox

+Instead of installing everything from above, you can also use the VM image.
+A virtualisation software such as Oracle VirtualBox is needed in this case.

+Login credentials are
+Username: informaticup
+Password: informaticup

+Git credentials are
+Username: InformatiCupClient
+Password: InformatiCupClient1